julienrwe/dam-documentation/src/general.md

 This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a top notch customer experience. **This is the essence of what DAM proposes**

-### **A new era of payments**
+### **A Digital Closed Loop System**
-***What if you could create your own digital payment ecosystem and leverage it to become your competitive edge ?***
+***What if you could harness new technological advancements to create your own digital payment ecosystem and leverage it to gain a competitive advantage ?***

-Our goal is to make the transfer of any value carrier as easy as it is for information.
-To achieve this, we plan to enable the digitization of any product or asset through the Worldline Digital Asset Management console.
-This platform is both **innovative** and **modular**, and should play a crucial role in shaping the future of PayTech.
+Our goal is to make value transfer as easy as sharing knowledge.
+To achieve this, we have created a solution that can digitize any product or asset.
+Our blockchain-based platform allows for tokenization, trade, and direct transfer of ownership and value.
+It is both innovative and modular, and we believe it will play an important role in shaping the future of PayTech..

 <img src="https://user-images.githubusercontent.com/126062813/222182113-9409f0ae-8bca-44b7-a3e7-f5d6de54cf7c.png" width="120" height="300"> <img src="https://user-images.githubusercontent.com/126062813/222182189-3d2d6c52-20e9-4e0c-9d94-2d8f0767c0bc.png" width="120" height="300">